 Customer relationship management or CRM software provides insights into your customers that let you market to them effectively.
-You can also use this software to strengthen preexisting relationship with said customers.
+You can also use this software to strengthen the preexisting relationship with said customers.

-It’s no surprise that CRM often intersects with other areas of marketing.
-For instance, there’s CRM email campaigns.
-If you’re not already using CRM, you could be missing out.
+In fact, if you’re not already using CRM, you could be missing out.
 According to sales automation software brand Nutshell, for each dollar you put forth towards CRM, you could earn $8.71 back for your efforts.
 Email can also make you more money.

 - More Effective Segmenting